Poverty in Uganda: Progress

 The world's reduction of extreme poverty from 47% of the entire population in 1990 to 14% of the entire population has shown the possibility of eradicating extreme poverty from the world in the next generation.
 With a 28% reduction, Sub-Saharan African region showed the least improvement in poverty eradication in the period from 1990 to 2015 compared to the other regions.
 Uganda has deferred from the general sub-Saharan trend by significantly reducing the proportion of the extremely poor to 25%.
 The Human Rights Measurement Initiative gives Uganda a 40% score with regards to absolute poverty.

+Poverty Eradication Action Plan (PEAP)

+The push for a poverty eradication plan emerged from rural political discontent highlighted during the 1996 elections, as communities stressed that peace and economic growth had not translated into improved livelihoods.
+The PEAP was introduced in 1997 and served as Uganda’s overarching national development framework and underwent its second revision in the mid 2000s.
+It aimed to reduce absolute poverty to below 10% by 2017 and was endorsed by the World Bank and the International Monetary Fund as Uganda’s Poverty Reduction Strategy Paper.
+This recognition made Uganda the first country to benefit from debt relief under the Heavily Indebted Poor Countries initiative, placing poverty reduction policy within the PEAP framework.

+The PEAP aimed to support Uganda’s transition toward middle income status by promoting competitive, private sector led industrialisation rather than protectionist policies.
+The strategy emphasised value addition through the processing of agricultural products, linking industrial growth closely to agricultural development and rising rural incomes, where most poverty was concentrated.
+Manufacturing growth was expected to depend on agriculture both as a source of raw materials for exports and as a driver of rural incomes that sustain domestic demand.
+To achieve this, the plan prioritised strengthening agriculture through infrastructure, strengthen governance by addressing corruption, enhance education, strengthen the financial sector, and put in place regulations designed to ensure fair competition.